 The absolute worst thing you can do with web copy is, make it overly ‘salesy’.
 That is, make it evident that you’re aim is to sell something.
 Web content that’s selling a service or product should, of course, do some form of advertising.
 However, online customers are going to be turned off by jargon and unmistakable sales patter.
 Modern consumers appreciate well-written content with genuine value.
 Sales copy can feel hollow if it has no authenticity behind it.
-Your content is going to need to offer customers something they need, an answer to their question, and a reason for getting behind you.
+Your content is going to need to offer customers something they need, an answer to their questions, and a reason for getting behind you.
 Simply throwing products at your readers is considered poor engagement.

-That’s why you should aim to provide your readers with engaging content first, and sales copy second.
-The ‘hard sell’ may work in some environments, but never online.
+That’s why you should aim to provide your readers with engaging content first and sales copy second.
+The ‘hard sell’ may work in some environments but never online.
 Give your readers space to breathe.
 Let them see what you have to offer, but don’t force it.